NBA Rumors: Knicks Could Trade Kevin Knox, Mitchell Robinson, And Three 1st-Round Picks For Anthony Davis

 Despite receiving plenty of interesting offers before the February NBA trade deadline, the New Orleans Pelicans decided to keep All-Star center Anthony Davis for the rest of the 2018-19 NBA season, believing that they could get better trade packages next summer.
-Having an interesting collection of young players – Jayson Tatum, Jaylen Brown, and Terry Rozier – and a plethora of future first-round picks, the Boston Celtics are emerging as the top trade destination for Davis in the 2019 NBA offseason.
+Having an interesting collection of young players, including Jayson Tatum, Jaylen Brown, and Terry Rozier, and a plethora of future first-round picks, the Boston Celtics are emerging as the top trade destination for the 26-year-old big man in the 2019 NBA offseason.

-However, the Pelicans didn’t wait for the summer of 2019 to deal Anthony Davis just for the Celtics, but they also want to know which team will land the No. 1 overall pick in the 2019 NBA Draft.
-If the ping pong balls go into the favor of the New York Knicks, Nolan Jensen of Fansided’s Pelican Debrief suggested that they could use the top selection as the main trade chip to acquire Davis from the Pelicans next summer.
+However, the Pelicans didn’t wait for the summer of 2019 to deal Davis just for the Celtics, but they also want to know which team will land the No. 1 overall pick in the 2019 NBA Draft.
+If the ping-pong balls end up favoring the New York Knicks in next month’s draft lottery, Nolan Jensen of Fansided’s Pelican Debrief suggested that they could use the top selection as the main trade chip to acquire Davis from the Pelicans next summer.

-“Instead of waiting for your lottery pick to blossom and develop into pre-draft expectations (which is not sure thing, as per Andrew Wiggins), you could acquire the likes of an Anthony Davis—who’s still only at the age of twenty-five.
-The prospect is very appealing.
+“Instead of waiting for your lottery pick to blossom and develop into pre-draft expectations (which is not sure thing, as per Andrew Wiggins), you could acquire the likes of an Anthony Davis—who’s still only at the age of twenty-five. [sic] The prospect is very appealing.
 With the theoretical additions of Kyrie Irving and Kevin Durant, the Knicks could be looking to compete for an NBA title sooner than later.
 Or Free Agency could bomb for the Knicks, and they max out second-tier stars once again.
 Trading for Davis is a surefire way to make them relevant instantly.”

-In the proposed trade deal by Fansided’s Pelican Debrief, the Knicks will be sending Kevin Knox, Mitchell Robinson, their own 2019 first-round pick, an unprotected 2021 first-round pick, and a 2023 protected first-round pick to the Pelicans in exchange for Anthony Davis and Solomon Hill.
+In the proposed trade deal by Pelican Debrief, the Knicks will be sending Kevin Knox, Mitchell Robinson, their own 2019 first-round pick, an unprotected 2021 first-round pick, and a 2023 protected first-round pick to the Pelicans in exchange for Anthony Davis and Solomon Hill.
 The Knicks will need to add more players in order to match the Pelicans’ outgoing salary.

 Don’t assume David Griffin’s first order of business is to trade Anthony Davis from Pelicans.
 First, he’ll pitch him on staying @TheAthleticNBA https://t.co/jxlJEFysik